laravel/docs/precognition.md

 - Notifying users that a resource they are editing has been updated since it was retrieved.
 - Notifying users their session has expired.

-Precognition works by executing all a route's middleware and dependency resolution (including form requests), but not executing the route's controller.
+Precognition works by executing all middleware and resolving all dependencies (including form requests) of a particular route, but not executing the route's controller.
 You will also see that Precognition is part feature and part pattern.

 <a name="installation"></a>
 ## Installation